 About SEE Turtles

 SEE Turtles was launched in 2008 as the world's first effort to protect these species through ecotourism.
 Since then, we have expanded to include educational programs, Billion Baby Turtles, and most recently the Too Rare To Wear campaign.
-Originally fiscally-sponsored by the Ocean Foundation and most recently Oceanic Society (who continues managing our tours), SEE Turtles is now an independent non-profit based in Beaverton, Oregon.
+Originally fiscally-sponsored by the Ocean Foundation and most recently Oceanic Society, SEE Turtles is now an independent non-profit based in Beaverton, Oregon.

 SEE TURTLES PROGRAMS: